 FAFSA changes are being incorporated for upcoming college students.
 In the past, students had to wait until Jan 1. to turn in their Free Application for Federal Student Aid (FAFSA).
 Although, the Department of Education (DOE) announced in July that students can now turn in their application on Oct 1.
 2016.
 This means students can apply three months earlier.

-In addition, the FAFSA will now determine student aid based on the family income for two years before starting college.
+In addition, the FAFSA will now determine federal student aid based on the family income for two years before starting college.
 If the student starts college in the fall of 2017, they would use their parents’ 2015 tax return.
 This ends the confusion of using the family’s tax return from the previous year since the applications were due on Jan.
 1, and taxes don’t have to be filed until April 18.

 Moreover, the new rules will help to get a quicker approval.
 Around one-third of applications are selected for verification.
 This is where prospective students are asked to submit additional information to support their application.